schuess/advice/advice.md

   * Tap into your physiology, read your work alound and notice your emotional reactions
   * Embrace (really) bad first drafts (multiple)
   *

+#### Advice to Negotiators (Black Swan Group)
+  * Don't follow the Golden Rule; instead treat your counterpart at *they* wish to be treated
+  * Three types of negotiators: Analysts, Accommodators, Assertives